rbishop/rbishop.github.io/_posts/2014-03-12-agile-is-dead-angry-developer.markdown

 I should have jeopardized my candidacy more by probing into their interpretation of Agile.

-I've been in a three day long sprint planning meeting for a 6 week "sprint."
+I've been in a three day long sprint planning meeting for a six week "sprint."
 I've seen user story cards with nothing but "Make dashboard better" written on them by Certified Scrum Masters.
 It's pathetic.
 Even more pathetic is that I accepted their job offer, but I didn't know any better.
 They told me they were